tock/tock/boards/nrf52dk/README.md

 ## Programming the kernel
-Once you have all software installed, you should be able to simply run `make TOCK_BOARD=nrf52dk flash` to install a fresh kernel.
+Once you have all software installed, you should be able to simply run make flash in this directory to install a fresh kernel.

 ## Programming user-level applications
-You can program an application in two ways:
+You can program an application via JTAG and there are two ways to do so:
  1. via `tockloader`:

     ```bash